-\1d) Essential Concepts in Statistics and Probability.
-Candidates demonstrate and apply understandings of statistical thinking and the major concepts, procedures, knowledge, and applications of statistics and probability including how statistical problem solving and decision making depend on understanding, explaining, and quantifying the variability in a set of data to make decisions.
+1c) Essential Concepts in Statistics and Probability.
+Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of statistics and probability including how statistical problem solving and decision making depend on understanding, explaining, and quantifying the variability in a set of data to make decisions.
 They understand the role of randomization and chance in determining the probability of events.
-Essential Concepts in Statistics and Probability include quantitative literacy, visualizing and summarizing data, statistical inference, probability, and applied problems.
+Essential Concepts in Statistics and Probability include quantitative literacy; visualizing and summarizing data; statistical inference; probability; exploratory data analysis and applied problems and modeling.

-Level 1 The Beginning Candidate Level 2 The Developing Candidate Level 3 The Competent Candidate Level 4 The Accomplished Candidate Candidate does not demonstrate an understanding of statistical thinking or apply understandings of major concepts, procedures and knowledge of Statistics and Probability.
+Level 1 Level 2 Level 3 Level 4 The Beginning Candidate The Developing Candidate The Competent Candidate The Accomplished Candidate Candidate does not demonstrate an understanding of statistical thinking or apply understandings of major concepts, procedures and knowledge of Statistics and Probability.
 Candidate demonstrates an understanding of statistical thinking, concepts and procedures.
 Candidate is not able to apply the major mathematical concepts in Statistics and Probability.
 Candidate demonstrates an understanding of statistical thinking, and the major concepts, procedures, knowledge and applications of Statistics and Probability.
 Candidate uses technology to enhance their learning of Statistics and Probability.
-Candidate demonstrates an understanding of statistical thinking, and the major concepts, procedures, knowledge and applications of conceptual understanding, procedural fluency, and/or factual knowledge and applies understanding of Statistics and Probability.
+Candidate demonstrates an understanding of statistical thinking, and the major concepts, procedures, knowledge and applications of Statistics and Probability.
 Candidate uses technology to enhance their learning of Statistics and Probability.
 Candidate makes connections within and among mathematical domains.

-\1e) Essential Concepts in Geometry, Trigonometry, and Measurement.
-Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of geometry, including using visual representations for numerical functions and relations, data and statistics, and networks, to provide a lens for solving problems in the physical world.
-Essential Concepts in Geometry, Trigonometry, and Measurement include transformations, geometric arguments, reasoning and proof, applied problems, and non-Euclidean geometries.
+1d) Essential Concepts in Geometry, Trigonometry, and Measurement.
+Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of geometry including using visual representations for numerical functions and relations, data and statistics, and networks, to provide a lens for solving problems in the physical world.
+Essential Concepts in Geometry, Trigonometry, and Measurement include measurement; transformations; scale; graph theory; geometric arguments; reasoning and proof; applied problems and modeling; development of axiomatic proof; and the Pythagorean theorem.

-Level 1 The Beginning Candidate Level 2 The Developing Candidate Level 3 The Competent Candidate Level 4 The Accomplished Candidate Candidate does not demonstrate or apply understandings of major mathematics concepts, procedures, knowledge or applications in Geometry, Trigonometry and Measurement.
+Level 1 Level 2 Level 3 Level 4 The Beginning Candidate The Developing Candidate The Competent Candidate The Accomplished Candidate Candidate does not demonstrate or apply understandings of major mathematics concepts, procedures, knowledge or applications in Geometry, Trigonometry and Measurement.
 Candidate demonstrates understanding of major mathematics concepts, procedures and/or knowledge in Geometry, Trigonometry and Measurement.
 Candidate is not able to apply the major mathematical concepts in Geometry, Trigonometry, and Measurement.
-Candidate demonstrates and applies understandings of major mathematics concepts, procedures, knowledge, and applications in Geometry, Trigonometry and Measurement.
-Candidate uses technology to enhance their learning of Geometry, Trigonometry, and Measurement.
-Candidate demonstrates and applies understandings of major mathematics concepts, procedures, knowledge, and applications in Geometry, Trigonometry, and Measurement.
+Candidate demonstrates and applies understandings of major mathematics concepts, procedures, knowledge, and applications of Geometry, Trigonometry, and Measurement Candidate uses technology to enhance their learning of Geometry, Trigonometry, and Measurement Candidate demonstrates and applies understandings of major mathematics concepts, procedures, knowledge, and applications of Geometry, Trigonometry, and Measurement.
 Candidate uses technology to enhance their learning of Geometry, Trigonometry, and Measurement.
 Candidate makes connections within and among mathematical domains.

-Standard 2: Knowing and Using Mathematical Processes
+Standard 2 Knowing and Using Mathematical Processes

-Candidates demonstrate, within or across mathematical domains, their knowledge of and ability to apply the mathematical processes of problem solving; reason and communicate mathematically; and engage in mathematical modeling.
+Candidates demonstrate, within or across mathematical domains, their knowledge of and ability to apply the mathematical processes of problem solving; reason and communicate mathematically; and engaging in mathematical modeling.
 Candidates apply technology appropriately within these mathematical processes.

-\2a) Problem Solving.
-Candidates demonstrate a range of mathematical problem-solving strategies to make sense of and solve nonroutine problems (both contextual and noncontextual) across mathematical domains.
+2a) Problem Solving.
+Candidates demonstrate a range of mathematical problem-solving strategies to make sense of and solve non-routine problems (both contextual and noncontextual) across mathematical domains.